alokVerma749/ui-project_15/README.md

   - ✔ CSS Selectors
   - ✔ Background property
   - ✔ Box Shadow
+  - ✔ Positioning
   - ✔ Working with svg files
 <!-- NOTE -->

 ## Note

-For this project I took around `9 to 10 hours` to complete it.
+For this project I took around `7 to 8 hours` to complete it.
 The major portion of my time spent in working on designing the cards with line and dots.

 <p align="right">(<a href="#top"> back to top </a>)</p>